metamystical/battleship/README.md

 # battleship
-Simple battleship game using node.js
+Simple battleship game using node.js and websockets

 ## Installation